 Limited Atonement: In order to receive those God has elected unto salvation, atonement must be made to satisfy God’s righteous judgment on their sin.
 God does this through the sacrifice of His Son, Jesus Christ.

 Irresistible Grace: God applies the merits of this salvation in “real time” by drawing His elect irresistibly to Him by the regenerating power of the Holy Spirit.
 This is accomplished through the means of preaching the gospel.

 Perseverance of the Saints: The salvation God has wrought for believers is seen through to the end as God preserves and sanctifies His elect until the end.

-In order to evaluate whether or not the believer’s salvation is conditionally or eternally secure, one must first deal with the preceding five points of the DoG.
+In order to evaluate whether or not the believer’s salvation is conditionally or eternally secure, one must first deal with the preceding five points of the Doctrines of Grace.
 Perseverance of the saints is not a stand-alone doctrine, but logically rests upon the other four points.
-The linchpin of the DoG is the first point, total depravity, which, if true, the other four points must necessarily follow.
+The linchpin of the Doctrines of Grace is the first point, total depravity, which, if true, the other four points must necessarily follow.
 Space does not permit a thorough defense of the doctrine of total depravity, but suffice it to say that the Bible unequivocally teaches that man is, on his own, totally incapable of coming to God for his salvation (Matthew 19:25-26; John 6:44; Romans 3:10-18; and many more).